 This factory method creates a new struct type.
 The name of the structure is specified in the name parameter.
 The fields vector specifies the fields of the type.
 The newly created type is added to the Symtab object obj.
-If obj is NULL the type is not added to any object file, but it will be available for further queries
+If obj is NULL the type is not added to any object file, but it will be available for further queries.

 This method returns true if the struct type is compatible with the given type type or else returns false.
-For type compatibility rules see 7

-8.6.0.15 Class typeUnion
+8.6.2 Class typeUnion